OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 ### Application server

-* Microsoft Internet Information Services (IIS) 10.0 or higher configured with a valid SSL certificate emitted by a public certificate authority
+* Microsoft Internet Information Services (IIS) 10.0 or higher configured with a valid SSL certificate emitted by a public certificate authority.
+The SSL Certificate can alternatively be installed at a load balancer or reverse proxy level in [end-to-end SSL and SSL offloading](https://success.outsystems.com/documentation/how_to_guides/infrastructure/using_outsystems_in_reverse_proxy_scenarios/outsystems_configurations_in_reverse_proxy_scenarios/#ssl-offloading) configurations.

 ### Database management system

 Use the same type of database engine for all the 3 databases in Platform Server (platform and apps, logs, session).
 OutSystems does not support a combination of database engines.
-For example, you cannot use SQL Server for the platform database and Azure SQL database for the logs/session databases (or any other combination).
+For example, you can't use SQL Server for the platform database and Azure SQL database for the logs/session databases (or any other combination).

 * Microsoft SQL Server 2019 or higher, with compatibility level 150, since Platform Server 11.12.0 <sup>1</sup>
 * Microsoft SQL Server 2017 (Web Edition or higher edition)<sup>1</sup>